 Table 1 summarizes the demographic characteristics of the 98 students responding to the survey.
 Of the 98 students responding to the survey 54 percent were female and 70 percent were under the age of 25.
 Of those responding, 21 percent were sophomores, 47 percent were juniors and 32 percent were seniors.
 Respondents also represented GPA's ranging from 2.0 to above 3.5.
 Regarding employment, 46 percent of respondents indicated that they work part-time and 21 percent work full-time.
-Finally, in terms of online courses completed , 15 percent of the 98 students indicated that they had not completed an online course while 74 percent of the students responding indicated that they had completed from one to six online courses.
-Interestingly, all of the HSU students responding indicated that they had completed at least one online course while 25 percent of UTB respondents indicated that they have had no previous experience with online courses.
-The demographic characteristics of the respondents are consistent with the demographic characteristics of the survey are representative of the accounting majors currently enrolled HSU and UTB.
+Finally, in terms of online courses completed, 15 percent of the 98 students indicated that they had not completed an online course while 74 percent of the students responding indicated that they had completed from one to six online courses.
+Interestingly, all of the HSU students respondents indicated that they had completed at least one online course while 25 percent of UTB respondents indicated that they have had no previous experience with online courses.
+The demographic characteristics of the respondents are consistent with the demographic characteristics of the population of accounting majors at both universities.
+The authors believe that the respondents of the survey are representative of the accounting majors currently enrolled HSU and UTB.